Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

 Follow the following steps.
 Note that some of the scripts here take quite some time to run - up to ten or fifteen minutes for the slower ones.
 Be patient, and let them complete.

 - Set up a config file.
 Android instances should be named `aNN` where `NN` is a two digit number that should be monotonically increasing, such as `a01`.
-(Yes, we ended up with `p` for iOS and `a` for Android.
-Sue me.)

     - The file should be in the [config](config) directory, and be named `android-aNN.sh`